slmhastings/Penny-Blog/src/pages/blog/2021-03-22-real-women-real-budgets.md

 $2,000

-this is a lot – start looking for a roommate or rent out your apt on Airbnb for a month to help cover expenses
+this is a lot – start looking for a roommate OR rent out your apt on Airbnb for a month to help cover expenses OR find a cheaper place in a different neighboorhood OR ask your landlord for a concession when you sign next year's lease (they won't have to paint, repair, find another renter, etc)

 \---